msqd/harp/docs/development/storage/index.rst

 Storage implementations are in charge of persisting transactions and messages into a backend (database, memory, ...) using eventual dependencies.

-Each storages should implement the :class:`IStorage <harp.protocols.storage.IStorage>` protocol.
+Each storages should implement the :class:`IStorage <harp.typing.storage.IStorage>` protocol.

 Model
 :::::